yashasvimisra2798/DexDash/README.md

 # Dashboard For The DexConnect Platform of Dexterity Global

 Working prototype submission for internship at Dexterity Global Group.
-Dashboard to for real time analysis of data of connected individuals and institutes across the country.
+Dashboard for real time analysis of data of connected individuals and institutes across the country.

 ### Requirements ###
 * Python